ncarandini/ncarandini.github.io/_posts/2020-06-17-UserSecrets-With-XF.md

 }
 ```

-Clearly this just a sample code, on a real app we'll have a mechanism where user secrets will be used to set/ovverride the configuration data on a debug configuration, and a CI/CD pipeline to inject the production configuration data on a release configuration.
+Clearly it's just a sample code, on a real app we'll have a mechanism where user secrets will be used to set/ovverride the configuration data on a debug configuration, and a CI/CD pipeline to inject the production configuration data on a release configuration.

 ## How to use UserSecrets in your Xamarin Forms app